Tribeca Oral and Maxillofacial Surgery, PLLC – New York NY

 How is the Procedure Accomplished?

-A ridge augmentation procedure is typically performed in Dr. Fay‘s office under local anesthesia, or with intravenous sedation.
+A ridge augmentation procedure is typically performed in the Tribeca Oral and Maxillofacial Surgery, PLLC office under local anesthesia, or with intravenous sedation.